-Use a cloud-based password manager to enable you to create and store strong passphrases.
+6. Implement a Cloud-Based Password Manager – Use a cloud-based password manager to enable you to create and store strong passphrases.
 This is especially important if you require strong passwords for dozens of accounts.
 Password management tools allow you to securely store an encrypted list of passwords in the cloud that can be accessed from any device.
-Not only will you only need to remember one password to access your password locker, the passwords you store there for your various accounts can be even stronger because you don’t have to remember them.
+Not only will you only need to remember one password to access your password locker, but the passwords you store there for your various accounts can also be even stronger because you don’t have to remember them.

-Don’t use simple obfuscation techniques.
-“P@$$w0rd” is only slightly more difficult to guess than “Password.”
+10. Don't Use Simple Obfuscation Techniques – Don’t use simple obfuscation techniques.
+“P@$$w0rd” is slightly more difficult to guess than “Password.”

 Implementing a strong passphrase is one of the easiest ways to protect yourself, your devices, and your personal and corporate data from these cyber threats.
 The basic rule of thumb is that the longer and more complex the password, the more difficult it is to crack.
 However, unless done carefully, it can also be easier to forget.

 According to the Verizon Data Breach Investigations Report, 81% of breaches leveraged either stolen and/or weak passwords.
 That problem is compounded because one of the biggest risks to data security is the reuse of passwords across accounts.
-If one of your accounts is compromised and your username and password are posted on the dark web, cyber criminals who know how often passwords are reused will simply begin to plug that information into other possible accounts until they unlock one that uses the exact same credentials.
+Suppose one of your accounts is compromised and your username and password are posted on the dark web.
+In that case, cybercriminals who know how often passwords are reused will simply begin to plug that information into other possible accounts until they unlock one that uses the exact same credentials.

 This is a common risk, as 83% of people have admitted to reusing passwords across multiple sites.
 Even if you think it is safe to reuse passwords on accounts that don’t house sensitive data – a breach there can be used as an entryway to move laterally across networks in search of critical business data or personally identifiable information (PII).

-Insecure or inadequate passwords are an easy target for cyber criminals.
-Accessing a network using a stolen password is much easier than trying to break in through edge security protocols.
+Insecure or inadequate passwords are an easy target for cybercriminals.
+Accessing a network using a stolen password is much easier than breaking in through edge security protocols.
 Attackers can uncover or bypass weak passwords using brute force attacks, Winject compromised credentials to gain access to user accounts using credential stuffing attacks, or leverage a host of other strategies to hijack user accounts to steal personal or corporate data.

 Since 2013, the first Thursday in May has annually been marked as World Password Day.
 The goal of this day is to promote better cybersecurity hygiene by upgrading easy-to-guess passwords or refreshing older passwords that may have been compromised through some data breach.
-Think of it as the cyber equivalent of testing and replacing the batteries in your home smoke detector.
+Think of it as the cyber equivalent of testing and replacing your home smoke detector batteries.
 Being diligent about creating strong passwords and updating them regularly is the first line of defense in securing both your personal and corporate information.
-Maintaining strong passwords and having a password strategy you can easily manage—but that others cannot easily guess—is an essential cybersecurity effort that every employee and individual plays a crucial part in.
+Maintaining strong passwords and having a password strategy you can easily manage—but that others cannot easily guess—is an essential cybersecurity effort that every employee and individual plays a crucial part.

 When it comes to password security, everyone has a role to play in the protection of PII and corporate data.
 IT teams and stakeholders should review the common risks of weak passwords with their organizations, as well as remind everyone of these best practices.
 This simple practice can help employees better protect their data while minimizing unintentional insider threats to the organization.